cbourke/ComputerScienceII/documents/syllabus.md

    it will not be graded.
  - The number of labs has been reduced to 14 to accommodate the COVID schedule.
 Further, we will drop your lowest lab grade.
+ - For those in the honors section, the usual requirement that "bonus" items are required and part of your regular grade will be removed and the items will be optional and treated as bonus if completed.

 ## University Services

 ### Accommodations for Students with Disabilities